MileHacker Logo

 Smart Savings

-• Discount Cards and Passes: If you are a student, bring your International Student Identity Card (ISIC) for possible discounts at museums and attractions.
+• Discount Passes: If you are a student, bring your International Student Identity Card (ISIC) for possible discounts at attractions and museums.
 Senior citizens may also find reduced entry fees.

-• Free Activities and Attractions: Enjoy Pécs's numerous free attractions.
+• No-cost Activities: Enjoy Pécs's numerous free attractions.
 Spend time at Széchenyi Square, stroll along Király utca, relax in Tettye Park, or hike in the Mecsek Hills.
-Many churches are free to enter, though some specific sections (like the Cathedral crypt) may have a fee.
+Many churches are free to enter, however some specific sections (like the Cathedral crypt) may have a fee.

 • Happy Hours and Dining Deals: Look for "menü" (daily lunch menus) at restaurants.
 These fixed-price, multi-course meals convey value, especially for lunch.
 Some cafes or bars might have happy hour specials.